 As there is no legal requirement to remove ACM (aluminium composite material) cladding from buildings under an 18-metre height limit, a human element also comes into play.
 Working at height with highly combustible material adds extra risk, eliminating a significant amount of time to evacuate a building should a fire begin to take hold.

-With cladding being such a potentially dangerous material in the right mixture of circumstances, managing fire risks is essential to the safety of workers, occupiers of the building and the general public.
-We will explore how to manage any fire risks that come from removing cladding and how this can make the process safer.
+Cladding is a potentially dangerous material that, in the right circumstances, can be a serious fire risk.
+This makes managing the fire risks associated with cladding all the more essential.
+To protect workers, occupiers of the building and the general public, let’s explore how to manage any fire risks that come with removing cladding and how they can make the process safer.

 When dealing with a highly combustible material like cladding composites, ignition sources should be eliminated from the site as much as possible.
 This is not restricted to work equipment and extends to establishing non-smoking sites when cladding is removed.
 Designated smoking areas for workers are established in these jobs.